 Take every opportunity you can to make agents feel involved and comfortable with the process.
 Solicit and welcome input.
 Create a pilot program as soon as it’s feasible, and make every effort to show that you’re responding to feedback.
 Change feels less threatening when you feel like you have some level of control over it.

 Achieving nirvana in cloud migration

 The key thing to remember is this: To set a CCaaS implementation up for success, it’s critical to win over the contact center leaders, supervisors, agents and system administrators who actually have a direct stake in the platform.
 And that means addressing their perceived risks and emotional needs as much as their professional ones.

 Help them feel secure that they still have a future with the organization.
 Help them feel actively involved and influential in the transformation process.
 And help them feel like, when the dust settles and the migration to the cloud is complete, they’ll still have a valuable role to play.

-If you are interested in learning more about how to involve contact center stakeholders and IT administrators in the cloud migration process, fill out the form below for a free expert cloud migration assessment.
+If you are interested in learning more about how to involve contact center stakeholders and IT administrators in the cloud migration process, click the link below for a free expert cloud migration assessment.